Wessam18/PizzaHub/README.md

 To get a local copy of the project up and running, follow these steps:

+1. Clone the repository using `git clone`
+2. Install the dependencies using `npm install`
+3. Create a `.env` file in the root directory and add your environment variables
+4. Start the development server using `npm start`
+5. Open your web browser and navigate to `http://localhost:`
+6. You can now interact with the application and test its features.
+7. To deploy the application, use `npm run build` to create a production build, then deploy it to your preferred hosting platform.
+8. Make sure to update the `config` file with your production environment variables.
+9. Test the application thoroughly before deploying it to production.

 ### Prerequisites

 - **Node.js:** Ensure you have Node.js installed on your machine.
 You can download it from [Node.js official website](https://nodejs.org/).